ybaker1/jcor/index.md

 ## 🥬 Kosher Info {#kosher-info}

 Philadelphia is served by the **Community Kashrus of Greater Philadelphia (Keystone-K)**.
-Most kosher establishments, caterers, and products in the area operate under this supervision.
+Most kosher establishments and caterers in the area operate under this supervision.

 Visit: [https://keystone-k.org](https://keystone-k.org)